hashicorp/terraform/website/docs/configuration/syntax.html.md

 After the block type keyword and any labels, the block _body_ is delimited by the `{` and `}` characters.
-Within the block body, further arguments and blocks may be nested, creating a heirarchy of blocks and their associated arguments.
+Within the block body, further arguments and blocks may be nested, creating a hierarchy of blocks and their associated arguments.

 The Terraform language uses a limited number of _top-level block types,_ which